-- a) Funds are disbursed on a reimbursement basis after loan closing. - b) Members are required to provide the following information before all disbursements: - Signed final mortgage Closing Disclosure of 1st and 2nd amortizing mortgage loans for purchase of the residence, or, in the case of a purchase of a manufactured home closing documents for the transaction that includes purchase price, loan amount, interest rate, and costs associated with the transaction. - Income Calculation Workbook including all household income. - Third-party documentation verifying the household income.

-- Homebuyer education class certificate for all first-time homebuyers on title, and the course completed prior to closing. - Certificate of Borrower Eligibility signed by the member. - NAHI only Evidence that one of the homebuyers is an enrolled member of a Federally Recognized Tribe, a member of an Alaskan Village or Regional Corporation, or eligible Native Hawaiian. - Copy of the recorded deed restriction. - Home\$tart Copy of the recorded Warranty Deed for conveyance of the property.
+- a) Funds are disbursed on a reimbursement basis after loan closing. - b) Members are required to provide the following information before all disbursements: - Signed final mortgage Closing Disclosure of 1st and 2nd amortizing mortgage loans for purchase of the residence, or, in the case of a purchase of a manufactured home closing documents for the transaction that includes purchase price, loan amount, interest rate, and costs associated with the transaction. - 2) Income Calculation Workbook including all household income. - 3) Third-party documentation verifying the household income. - 4) A Homebuyer education class certificate course, completed prior to closing, for at least one household member listed on the mortgage. - NAHI only Evidence that one of the homebuyers is an enrolled member of a Federally Recognized Tribe, a member of an Alaskan Village or Regional Corporation, or eligible Native Hawaiian. - 6) Copy of the recorded deed restriction. - 7) Home\$tart Copy of the recorded Warranty Deed for conveyance of the property.